unicode-org/cldr/docs/ldml/tr35-keyboards.md

 The most common model for specifying vkeys is to import a standard mapping, say to the US layout, and then to add a `vkeys` element to change the mapping appropriately for the specific layout.

 In addition to describing physical keyboards, vkeys also get used in virtual keyboards.
 Here the vkey mapping is local to a layer and therefore a `vkeys` element may occur within a `layout` element.
-In the case where a `layout` element has no `vkeys` element then the resulting mapping may either be empty (none of the keys represent keys that have vkey identifiers) or may fallback to the layout wide vkeys mapping.
+In the case where a `layout` element has no `vkeys` element then the resulting mapping may either be empty (none of the keys represent keys that have vkey identifiers) or may fall back to the layout wide vkeys mapping.
 Fallback only occurs if the layout's `modifier` attribute consists only of standard modifiers as listed as being reserved in the description of the `layout/@modifier` attribute, and if the modifiers are standard for the platform involved.
 So for Windows, `"cmd"` is a reserved modifier but it is not standard for Windows.
 Therefore on Windows the vkey mapping for a layout with `@modifier="cmd" `would be empty.

 A `vkeys` element consists of a list of `vkey` elements.